b33lz3bubTH/insta-clone/README.md

 # features to implement:
 	1. LIKE and COMMENT
-	2. PROFILE PIC LOGIC ( PROFILE PIC WILL BE THE LAST PHOTO THAT USER UPLOADS, then it will be DYNAMIC)
+	2. PROFILE PIC LOGIC ( PROFILE PIC WILL BE THE LAST PHOTO THAT USER UPLOADS, then it will be DYNAMIC, plus somenew things should be implemented as well.)